 This guideline covers recognising, diagnosing and managing bacterial meningitis and meningococcal septicaemia (blood poisoning) in babies, children and young people under 16.
 It aims to reduce deaths and disability by promoting early recognition of symptoms and timely effective management.

-We checked this guideline and decided that it should not be updated at this time.
-For details, see the update decision and the process for deciding if an update is needed.
-We have also removed reference to throat swabs from recommendation 1.3.14, to bring it into line with Public Health England’s Guidance for public health management of meningococcal disease in the UK.
+In February 2015, reference to throat swabs was removed from recommendation 1.3.14, to bring it in line with Public Health England’s guidance for public health management of meningococcal disease in the UK.